stephwag/ProjectEuler/README.md

-ProjectEuler
+Project Euler Solutions
 ============

-Solutions to Project Euler problems
+These are solutions to various Project Euler problems, written in various languages, primarily Java and Python.